mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

 The AMPLIFY Central CLI includes the following enhancements:

 * installation of Azure agents
-* Providers can use new resource shortnames to access resources (use 'amplify central get' to view list resource shortnames).
+* Providers can use new resource shortnames to access resources (use `amplify central get` to view list resource shortnames)
-* Providers can remove previously configure parameters using the interactive mode of the Central CLI (use 'amplify central config unset <key>')
+* Providers can remove previously configure parameters using the interactive mode of the Central CLI (use `amplify central config unset <key>`)
-* Providers can view a list of multiple resource tables (use 'amplify central get apis, apisr, apisi –s <scopename> )
+* Providers can view a list of multiple resource tables (use `amplify central get apis, apisr, apisi –s <scopename>`)

 ### AMPLIFY Central WebUI